 Thesis Submission & Vivas

-Candidates must submit their thesis electronically via the Research Degree Milestones tile in My Imperial.
+Candidates must submit their thesis electronically via the Postgraduate Research Milestones tile in My Imperial.

 Candidates must submit their thesis by the given submission deadline displayed in My Imperial, regardless of the status of their examination entry paperwork.
-Further information on examination entry procedures can be found under the Examination Entry section.
+There is no set thesis file submission limit, however, additional illustrative material to be provided to the examiners may be submitted to the Registry Assessment Records Team (email@example.com) directly.

 Upon submision of your thesis, the Registry Assessment Records Team will liaise with your examination panel and provide them with an electronic copy of your thesis.